 What do I get when I get an award?

 ATLE gives certificates for all awards.
-For more prestigious awards, we give special awards as well.
-You’ll have to attend the awards lunch to find out more!
+But for some higher awards, we give medallions that can worn at graduations and also trophies and plaques.
+You’ll have to attend the Faculty Excellence Awards to find out more!

-When you receive an award from us, you will also have your picture posted to our website, and your name will be added to the website list of past award winners.
+When you receive an award from us, your name will be added to the website list of past award winners.